 What On Earth Can You Do?

-The Earth Team Volunteer Program is part of the Natural Resources Conservation Service (NRCS), the Federal Government’s lead agency for conserving natural resources on private lands.
-Everyone who serves on the Earth Team plays an important role in keeping NRCS’ long-standing commitment to working with people to protect and conserve natural resources.
+The Earth Team Volunteer Program is part of the Natural Resources Conservation Service (NRCS), the federal government’s lead agency for conserving natural resources on private lands.
+Everyone who serves on the Earth Team plays an important role in keeping our long-standing commitment to working with people to protect and conserve natural resources.

 A World of Opportunities Close to Home

 The Earth Team is now recruiting in more than 3,000 locations across the country – that means that the Earth Team is at work near you.

 The Earth Team needs a variety of people with variety of skills and talents.
 As an Earth Team volunteer, you can join professional conservationists as they work directly with local farmers and ranchers in putting conservation practices in on the land.
 You also may play an important part in improving wildlife habitat or taking inventories of natural resources.

 If you are interested in conservation education, you can work with elementary and high school students, too.
 Through camps, classes, tours and exhibits, you can introduce them to the wonders of nature and get them in closer touch with the environment.

 Interested in other kinds of community outreach?
 As an Earth Team volunteer, you may organize and develop conservation tours and exhibits for professional societies, civic groups and people of all ages.
 You can get folks involved in improving water quality and erosion control projects.
 You can write newspaper and magazine articles or speak to community groups.
 Or you may apply your artistic talent to produce conservation publications.

 Successful conservation work relies on people who have office skills.
 The Earth Team needs your talents for computer data entry and programming, typing and filing.
 Also needed are people who have "people skills," folks who enjoy providing information about conservation to those who stop by or call NRCS offices.